-Armstrong Redwoods features a small but attractive old-growth redwood grove.
-The park is in a canyon just north of the Russian River and the town of Guerneville.
+Armstrong Redwoods features a small but attractive old-growth redwood grove in a canyon just north of the Russian River and the town of Guerneville.

 With its relatively small trees and dense understory of tanoak, Armstrong Redwoods more resembles southern groves like Muir Woods or Big Basin than the lusher, more open stands to the north.
 Yet it’s more impressive than other southern groves, with a higher density of good-sized trees and a moderately dense carpet of sorrel and ferns; the deep shade and the way sounds echo off the trunks create some of the otherworldly atmosphere of the North Coast redwoods.

 The main drawback to Armstrong’s redwood grove is that it isn’t very big.
 In fact the short Discovery/Pioneer loop described here passes through most of the park’s old growth grove.
-Just south of the loop, on the way to the entrance kiosk, the Pioneer Trail leaves the old growth and passes through a heavily-logged area, although near the gate there’s a collection of large trees.
+Just south of the loop, on the way to the entrance kiosk, the Nature Trail leaves the old growth and passes through a heavily-logged area, although near the gate there’s a collection of large trees.
 Just north of the loop, the Pool Ridge and Pioneer trails pass through short stretches of pretty nice old growth before entering more mundane tanoak woods.

 The reserve also offers two well-worn trails that climb the ridges on either side of the central canyon.
 These trails make a good workout but for the first few miles they aren’t especially interesting.
 As they climb out of the canyon, the redwoods disappear and are replaced with a tanoak and laurel forest; in addition the woods quickly become surprisingly dry, with no groundcover.
 Since the reserve is located well inland, it may not get as much moisture from summer fog as other redwood parks.
 To the north, both ridge trails climb steeply into Austin Creek State Recreation Area, eventually reaching a very scenic ridge with superb views over the surrounding mountains.